SoftWiser-group/Soften-NeSy-learning/README.md

 # Soften-NeSy-learning
+Code for two papers in ICLR 2023:
-Code for "Learning with Logical Constraints but without Shortcut Satisfaction" and "Softened Symbol Grounding for Neuro-symbolic Systems""
+  1. "Learning with Logical Constraints but without Shortcut Satisfaction"
+  2. "Softened Symbol Grounding for Neuro-symbolic Systems"